veillette/physics-book/contents/ch5Elasticity.md

 <div class="title">
 The Stretch of a Long Cable
 </div>
 Suspension cables are used to carry gondolas at ski resorts.
-(See [Figure](#fig4)) Consider a suspension cable that includes an unsupported span of 3020 m.
+(See [Figure 4](#fig4)) Consider a suspension cable that includes an unsupported span of 3020 m.
 Calculate the amount of stretch in the steel cable.
 Assume that the cable has a diameter of 5.6 cm and the maximum tension it can withstand is $$ 3.0\times 10^{6}\N $$.

 ![Ski gondolas travel along suspension cables.
 A vast forest and snowy mountain peaks can be seen in the background.](../resources/Figure_06_03_04a.jpg "Gondolas travel along suspension cables at the Gala Yuzawa ski resort in Japan. (credit: Rudy Herman, Flickr)")
 {: #fig4}